- General Information

 If your PC has more than one camera attached (laptops almost always have their own built-in camera), there is a 2nd required step: press the configuration button, and in the Configuration Center, select the robot's webcam via the Camera Name drop-down box.
 The other configuration parameters will be covered in detail in the next section.
-Go with the default parameters for your first test run.

 Before clicking the RUN button, make sure all 8 servos are plugged into the Maestro servo controller, both the Maestro and webcam are plugged into the Raspberry PI's (or your PC's) USB ports, and the power source is connected to the Maestro.